orbitalchicken/Roadmap/Triaged.md

 		soft lookup cpu3 stuck for 22s, laptop is PE60 6QE, cpu is i7-6700HQ, vga card is Nvidia GTX 960M 2G (all worked fine in 17.3) (works with (acpi=off))
 	update virtualbox-guest to Debian sid 5.0.2 to solve 3D acceleration? mint-x/mint-y: buttons aren't themed in gelemental
+	xfce:
+		Keyboard Layouts Text-font SIZE is not working (you can change the font of this task-bar applet but not its size). clock applet: can't change settings (deletes configuration) Thunar crashes when rename files. bugzilla.xfce.org/show_bug.cgi?id=12264
+		Thunar crashes sometimes when copy and paste files Xfce4-task-manager toolbar style “Small” looks much better (maybe change default conf)